 EnergyAustralia has again partnered with Edify Energy (Edify), a leading developer in renewable energy generation and storage projects, on two new battery storage projects to help safeguard reliable electricity supply for customers in New South Wales.

-Due for completion during the summer of 2023/24 and developed on traditional lands of Wiradjuri Country, the Darlington Point and Riverina Battery Energy Storage Systems have the potential to power more than 46,0001 homes for two hours of peak demand before being recharged.
+Due for completion in early 2023 and developed on traditional lands of Wiradjuri Country, the Darlington Point and Riverina Battery Energy Storage Systems have the potential to power more than 46,0001 homes for two hours of peak demand before being recharged.

 Construction will commence later this year on the lithium-ion battery projects, which will bring flexible, dispatchable capacity to the NSW market and complement the significant volume of renewable generation in the region.